2028 United States Senate elections: Hawaii

-Democratic incumbent Brian Schatz was re-elected in 2022 to a second full term with 71.2% of the vote.
+Two-term Democrat Brian Schatz was re-elected in 2022 to a second full term with 71.2% of the vote.

 Idaho

 Five-term Republican Mike Crapo was re-elected in 2022 with 60.7% of the vote.

 Illinois

 Two-term Democrat Tammy Duckworth was re-elected in 2022 with 56.8% of the vote.
 She has filed paperwork to run for re-election.

 Indiana

 Two-term Republican Todd Young was re-elected in 2022 with 58.6% of the vote.
+Former state senator Carlin Yoder is seen as a potential primary challenger to Young.

 Iowa

 Eight-term Republican Chuck Grassley was re-elected in 2022 with 56.0% of the vote.
 He has filed paperwork to run for re-election.
-As the most senior member of the Senate, Grassley will be 95 years old at the time of the election and would be 101 if he completed the full term.
+As the most senior member of the Senate, Grassley will be 95 years old at the time of the election and would be 101 years old if he completes the full term.
+If he wins re-election, he would be the oldest senator to ever win an election, beating Strom Thurmond.

+Senior advisor to the United States Agency for Global Media Kari Lake, who was previously the nominee for governor of Arizona in 2022 and Senate in 2024, has since moved to Iowa, and she is viewed as a potential candidate if Grassley does not run.
+Grassley's grandson Pat, who serves as speaker of the Iowa House of Representatives from Iowa's 57th house district, said in a January 2025 interview that he wouldn't rule out running for his grandfather's seat in the future.

 Kansas

 Three-term Republican Jerry Moran was re-elected in 2022 with 60.0% of the vote.